daruoktab/Intelligent-Granite-Agent/README.md

    python toolCalling.py
    ```

-2. **Enter your prompt**:
+2. **Enter your prompt** (examples):
-   - For date calculations:
+   - **Date calculations**:
-     - "What date will it be X days/months/years from today?"
+     - "What date will it be 30 days from today?"
-     - "What date was X days/months/years ago?"
+     - "What date was 2 months ago?"
-     - "Days between date1 and date2"
+     - "How many days between January 1, 2024 and March 15, 2024?"
-     - "What is the current date?"
+     - "What is the current date and time?"
-     - "What time is it?"
      - "What day of the week is it?"

-   - For math calculations:
+   - **Math calculations**:
      - "What is 2 + 2?"
      - "Calculate 15% of 200"
      - "What is the square root of 144?"
-   - For text processing:
+     - "Solve: (5 + 3) * 2 - 4"

+   - **Text processing**:
-     - "Count the words in this text."
+     - "Count the words in this text: 'The quick brown fox jumps over the lazy dog'"
-     - "Analyze this paragraph for me."
+     - "Analyze this paragraph for character and word statistics"
-     - "Convert this text to uppercase."
+     - "Convert 'hello world' to uppercase"
      - "How many times does 'the' appear in 'the quick brown fox jumps over the lazy dog'?"

 3. **View the results**: